SyrieBianco/Scuba/docs/readme.md

 Scuba's core functionality could be improved upon with the following features:

-*  Social Networking: users could "friend" other users, enabling messaging, sharing of routes, and the addition of friends' workouts on each user's workout feed page.
+*  Social Networking: users could "friend" other users, enabling messaging, sharing of routes, and the addition of friends' dives on each user's workout feed page.

 *  Global Statistics: users could view a global leaderboard and additional stats based on all Scuba users.